acm-uiuc/til/_til/ruby/require-entire-gemfile-in-pry-session.md

+---
-# Require Entire Gemfile In Pry Session
+title: Require Entire Gemfile In Pry Session
+category: ruby
+---

 Want to experiment in a pry session with some of the gems in your project's `Gemfile`?
 You can quickly require all the gems for your project using